In RouterOS v7, most of the features are combined in one routeros (system) package.

 unschedule | remove scheduled task for the package. |

-zerotier package is disabled and dude package is scheduled for uninstall.
+zerotier package is disabled, but installed; iot package is available on the server, but has not been downloaded to the router and enabled; dude package is scheduled for uninstall.

 Uninstall package